U.S. regulator rejects Canadian National's voting trust to buy Kansas City Southern - Up News Info

 The STB said that even though the overlap of Canadian National’s and Kansas City Southern’s networks was confined to 70 miles between Baton Rouge and New Orleans, the two railways operated parallel lines in the central portion of the United States and could be under less pressure to compete if the voting trust was approved.

-“The Board finds that applicants have not demonstrated that their use of a voting trust would be consistent with the public interest” the STB said https://prod.stb.gov/news-communications/latest-news/pr-21-37 in a statement.
+“The Board finds that applicants have not demonstrated that their use of a voting trust would be consistent with the public interest” the STB said https://prod.stb.gov/news-communications/latest-news/pr-21-37 in its ruling.
+It added that it was not making a final determination on whether the competitive issues that the deal faced could be resolved.

 President Joe Biden has issued sweeping executive orders aimed at promoting competition in the U.S. economy.
 One order encouraged the STB to consider Amtrak’s statutory rights when assessing whether a rail merger is in the public interest.